jolim24601/GH-Viewer/README.md

 To run the test suite for this app: `npm run test`

-Adding your Github API key:
+Open/create .env to add your API key:

-Create a .env file and add the following:

 ```
 module.exports = {